lypiut/WhereAmI/README.md

 ###Manual Installation

-Just drop the class file *WhereAmI.swift* located in the Source folder into your project.
+Just drop the class file *WhereAmI.swift*, located in the `Source` folder, into your project.

 ##How to use

-###Request access to location service
+###Request access to Location Services

-WhereAmI automatically handles permission request to access location services.
+WhereAmI automatically handles permission requests to access location services.

 Don't forget to set the key `NSLocationWhenInUseUsageDescription` or `NSLocationAlwaysUsageDescription` in your app's `Info.plist`.